aurollan/Workshop/tooling/readme.md

 ...at the speed of 10 000 line of code per second.

-=> You can do this ?
-You certainly don't need those tools.
-=> You can't ?
-Good, cause we don't have to spend time on what a tools can easily do for us.
+If you can do this you certainly don't need those tools. if you can't, that's a good news, cause we don't have to spend time on what a tools can easily do for us.

-It is better to spend time on what tools CAN'T do and we have an added value.
+It is better to spend time on what tools CAN'T do and the developer has an added value.

-I see you coming: "Yeah but I am confortable with the tool I already use, I don't need new tools!
-OK, why not, as I said, you can do everything on your own.
-But software engineering is a fast moving field.
-If you don't keep pace you are making your skills outdated or, in our case, less productive, as the time pass by.

 ## Free and for everyone

 - Works with make/cmake
 - Works with every C/C++ projects
+- Works with cross-compilation
 - No cost, you can use them on your personnal setup

 ## Work as you type (or save, or push)

-No one want to run a script manually, and, fortunatly, we won't ask you to do it.
-Good news:
+No one want to run a script manually, and, fortunatly, nobody will have to do it.

 - Works in real time
 - Unrelated to any IDE (You should still use Vim/Neovim)
 - CI (or pre-commit) intergration with reports

-# Tools

 ## Compilation database

 Every C/C++ project has a different organisation, use a different build system and is compiled for specific targets.
-It implies that C/C++ projets are hard to parse and understood for any tools.
+It implies that C/C++ projets are hard to parse and understand for any tools.

 What if we have a standardized way to describe a project with all appropriate information ?